Fiserv/exchange/docs/getting-started/getting-started-instfunding-net.md

 Some scenarios may require additional debits or credits to keep the instruction balanced.
 Please see some additional scenarios below

-#### Reimbursing the Submerchant
+#### Reimbursing the Sub-Merchant

-There may be cases where the submerchant is owed money, but the instructional hold does not have the balance to cover this.
+There may be cases where the sub-merchant is owed money, but the instructional hold does not have the balance to cover this.
 In these cases, a debit to the operating account must be made to balance the instruction.

 #### Reimbursing the Aggregator

-Similar to the above, there may be cases where the submerchant owes money, but the instructional hold does not have the balance to cover this.
-In these cases, a debit to the submerchant must be made to balance the instruction.
+Similar to the above, there may be cases where the sub-merchant owes money, but the instructional hold does not have the balance to cover this.
+In these cases, a debit to the sub-merchant must be made to balance the instruction.

 #### Splitting to third parties through Net Funding